mkdocstrings/mkdocstrings/CONTRIBUTING.md

-If you are unsure about how to fix or ignore a warning, just let the continuous integration fail, and we will help you during review.
+If you are unsure about how to fix or ignore a warning, just let the continuous integration fail, and we will help you during the review.

 Don't bother updating the changelog, we will take care of this.